pegasus-isi/pegasus/doc/sphinx/glossary.rst

       into a larger job, the scheduling overhead for 10 jobs will be x instead of 10x.

-   DAGMan
-      The workflow execution engine used by Pegasus.

    Directed Acyclic Graph (DAG)
       A graph in which all the arcs (connections) are unidirectional, and which has no loops (cycles).

    DAX
+      Deprecated term.
 See Abstract Workflow.

    Deferred Planning
       Planning mode to set up Pegasus.
 In this mode, instead of mapping the